top of page

 A stable and comfortable position helps children coordinate hand-to-mouth movements, which is crucial for eating.

-Tools for Fussy Eaters #4 Time Limits - Structured Mealtime
+Tools for Fussy Eaters No. 4 Time Limits - Structured Mealtime

 Setting a timeframe for meals can provide structure and predictability for your child